Doenet/api/API.md

 Options include `api` to set an API root, `title` to set the title of the worksheet, and `id` to set the worksheet URL.

+A worksheet is also an `xAPI.Object`, where it plays the role of an Activiy.

 ## worksheet.setProgress(p)